 1 out of 5 children battle some form of a mental health disorder.
 This includes depression, anxiety, ADHD, autism spectrum disorder, behavior problems, and more.
 Despite that fact, people are still unsure about mental health medications.
-As a parent/caregiver it is just as important to take care of their mental health as it is their physical health.
+As a parent it is just as important for you to support their mental health as it is to support their physical health.

 How Do You Know?

-As a parent/caregiver you may be faced with the question, “Does my child need medication for their mental health?”
+You may be faced with the question, “Does my child need medication for their mental health?”
 If your child is worried, sad, angry, or overwhelmed, encourage them to talk to a trusted adult.
-If they are struggling with things like regulating emotions, controlling anger, or focusing it may be a good idea to discuss it with a clinician.
-This is especially true if it is impacting their daily functioning.
-Clinicians to ask can include a pediatrician, a family doctor, a psychiatric nurse practitioner, or a psychiatrist.
+If they are struggling with things like regulating emotions, controlling anger, or focusing it may be a good idea to discuss it with a medical professional.
+This is especially true if it is impacting their daily life.

 It is important to know that not all mental health medications are the same.
 There is not a magic formula to solve all the problems in life.
 However, when necessary, medications can help to lessen some of the risks associated with severe mental health conditions.
 Untreated mental illnesses can worsen over time, and in some cases it can create negative changes in the brain.

 What About The Side Effects?

 It is not uncommon for people to be fearful of potential side effects, especially with kids.
 Take into account the effects of not treating your child’s mental health, too.
 It can impact your child’s development and ability to maintain relationships with family members, friends, and peers.